gl-inet/docs4.x/docs/tutorials/build_your_own_openvpn_home_server_with_two_glrouter.md

     **Port forwarding**

-    If your GL.iNet router is connected to a primary router, you will have to set up port forwarding on the primary router.
-Refer to the instructions provided by your router manufacturer.
+    If your GL.iNet router is connected to a primary router, you will have to [set up port forwarding on the primary router](https://docs.gl-inet.com/router/en/4/tutorials/how_to_set_up_port_forwarding/).

 ## 1. Sign in to your router